smpdt/nix-ninja/README.md

   and Nix-native incrementality.
 - Compatible CLI for ninja, so if you set `$NINJA` to `nix-ninja` then meson just works.
-- Supports running locally which runs `nix build` on your behalf, or inside a Nix derivation which writes out dynamic derivations.
+- Supports running locally (which runs `nix build` on your behalf), or inside a Nix derivation (which creates dynamic derivations).

 ## Getting started